-Convertible tops, Naugahyde® dash panels (if your boat is so equipped), and vinyl upholstery can be cleaned using a mild soap and warm water solution also.
+Vinyl upholstery can be cleaned using a mild soap and warm water solution also.
 Rinse after scrubbing with plenty of cold, clean water and air dry in a well ventilated place, again preferably away from direct sunlight.
+For detailed vinyl cleaning instructions see the Nautolex® insert in your owner's packet.

-Vinyl cleaners and conditioners are NOT recommended for use on Bayliner upholstery, as they tend to remove plasticizers that extend the life of the fabric.
+Vinyl cleaners and conditioners are NOT recommended for use on Quantum upholstery, as they tend to remove plasticizers that extend the life of the fabric.
 To prevent rainwater seepage at the seams, a coating of Scotch Gard® can be applied.